janpipek/g4zmq/README.txt

-This is a simple example of a ZMQ communication with Geant4 application.
+This is a simple example (proof of concept) of a ZMQ communication with Geant4 application.

+1) Compile the application.
+2) Run it.
+3) In parallel, run remote.py